A national competition for young singers and their pianists

 The Somerset Song Prize is a biennial national singing competition for young people aged 18 to 26.
 The competition is organised through a series of regional rounds followed by semi-finals and a final over one weekend in Taunton.

 The Somerset Song Prize is a competition for art song and it places a special importance on the collaborative relationship between the singer and their pianist.
 Arias from oratorios and operas are not permitted.
 The definition of art song is reasonably wide although competitors must include in their programme a song which is not in their native language.
+The Art of the Collaborative Pianist.

 The Somerset Song Prize was inaugurated in 2013 under the aegis of the Taunton Festival of the Arts.
 The competition has quickly developed an excellent reputation in part due to some great adjudicators - including Iain Burnside, Elizabeth Watts, Jonathan Lemalu, Neal Davies, Joan Rogers, Lorna Anderson, Roger Vingnoles and Malcolm Martineau.
 The soprano Elizabeth Watts and the pianist Roger Vignoles are the competition’s Patrons.